The latest version of CSS, as of 2024

 Elements with the

-property create a stacking context when certain properties are likely to change in the future (such asopacity
+will-changeproperty create a stacking context when certain properties are likely to change in the future (such asopacity,transform, etc.).
+This property is a hint to the browser for performance optimization.Example:

 <div style="will-change: transform;">This will create a stacking context</div>